ShubhankarRawat/Mall-Customers-Segmentation/README.md

 5. Spending Score - Score assigned to the customer by the mall/shopping complex based on the customer spending nature and behaviour

-The approach and code explanation is explanied here : https://medium.com/@shubhankarrawatsam.1999/mall-customers-segmentation-using-machine-learning-274ddf5575d5
+The approach is explanied here : https://medium.com/@shubhankarrawatsam.1999/mall-customers-segmentation-using-machine-learning-274ddf5575d5